 How to reach Renukaji

 Merely 50km from Nahan and 100km from Dehradun, Renukaji lies nested in Sirmaur district of Himachal.
 Public transport buses are available but the frequency is low.
 Driving is the best way to reach this offbeat Himachali town.
 From Delhi NCR, it would take about seven hours and roughly four hours from Dehradun.
-There are ample food joints in the Delhi-Harayana highway.
+There are ample food joints in the Delhi-Haryana highway.
 Road are good and well maintained.
 Henceforth your journey would be smooth.

 P.S- We returned in nick of time just before Delhi’s weekend lockdown was announced.
 It was a narrow escape!
-We are safe at home and have no travel plans untill the situation improves. #Stayhomestaysafe
+We are safe at home and have no travel plans until the situation improves. #Stayhomestaysafe